grokify/govex/README.md

-# GoVEX
+# VEX

-`govex` is a Go package with various VEX helpers.
+`vex` is a Go package with various VEX helpers.